Council tax harmonisation - Equality impact assessment (EIA)

 The most vulnerable residents will continue to be protected.
 Low income residents are eligible for subsidised council tax through the council tax reduction scheme and further safety nets are in place to offer support through various programmes such as the income maximisation team, to increase resilience in the communities of North Yorkshire.

 Section 2.
 Why is this being proposed?
 What are the aims?
-What does the authority hope to achieve by it? (e.g. to save money, meet increased demand, do things in a better way.)
+What does the authority hope to achieve by it? (for example, to save money, meet increased demand, do things in a better way.)

 The new unitary North Yorkshire Council has a statutory responsibility to harmonise across its council tax bands.
 This means that eventually, irrespective of which former district or borough council the council tax payer lives in, they will pay the same amount as other residents in the same tax band.